Are there any frugal living tips from the great depression that you can still use today?

 When you have a bountiful harvest of veggies and fruit, sometimes you can’t use all of it while it is still fresh, especially if you grow zucchini (courgette) like we do!

 If you have friends and family who are also growing produce, set up an exchange system with them.
 You can exchange your veggies for something that another person is growing.

 This allows you to enjoy a variety of fruits and vegetables with just a small investment in your own garden.

 We have often given away beans in exchange for cucumbers as we don’t have much luck with cucumbers no matter where we plant them.

-9. Learn How To Can Your Fruits and veggies
+15. Learn How To can Fruits and vegetables

 If you grew your favorite fruits and you have a lot of extra, consider canning them.
 Canning preserves the goodness and taste of the fruits.

 You don’t need to worry about wasting fruit that you just harvested, and you will be able to enjoy your favorite fruit all year round.

 Canning can help you save a lot of money in the colder months and you don’t need to spend much to get started.
 All you need is a canner and a canning kit.

 Canning is not the only way to preserve the food you have grown.
 You can make jams and chutneys from both fruit and vegetables.
 I love making bread and butter pickles using this recipe.